 Tips For a Successful Transition Back to School

-Back to school tips to make the transition easier on the whole family.
+Back-to-school tips to make the transition easier on the whole family.

 Preparing a child for kindergarten

 With school about to resume after the long summer break, now is the time to put wheels in motion for a smooth transition to the back to school routine.
-These back to school tips will benefit the whole family.
+These back-to-school tips will benefit the whole family.

 Morning Routine

 First and foremost on parents’ minds is likely some dread thinking about the “morning routine” of school time.
-Two weeks prior to the start of school, establish school appropriate bedtime and wake up times, and practice going to bed and waking up at those times.
+Two weeks prior to the start of school, establish school appropriate bedtime and wake-up times, and practice going to bed and waking up at those times.
 Determine what the school morning will look like for each member of the family.
 Don’t use words alone – try using visual schedules to illustrate routines.
 A checklist with added visuals helps children learn how to self assess if they have completed what is expected of them.
 Every child wants to succeed, and feeling successful with the morning routine is no different.

 Who will prepare breakfast and lunch?